zoso0121/RitaBot/_pages/global/donate.md

 ---
-title: "How to Update to 1.1.7 and Above"
+title: "Donate to the RITA Bot Project"
-permalink: /update/
+permalink: /donate/
-excerpt: "How to Update."
+excerpt: "Doantion Links."
 last_modified_at: 2020-09-08T14:00:00+01:00   #Please Update, The +00:00 is the Time Zone difference
 redirect_from:
   - /theme-setup/